marquee/proto/README.md

 Proto includes the [nib](http://visionmedia.github.com/nib/) library for Stylus.
 To use in a project, just `import 'nib'` in the `style.styl` file and the provided mixins and helpers will be available.

+#### Migrations

+Projects created with older versions of Proto can be upgraded to the current version, using the `-m` option, eg `$ proto -m <project_name>`.
+This will perform the necessary migrations to make the project compatible, usually involving modifying the settings.

 ### Gist a project